Hydrodynamic and symbolic models of computation with advice: Simulation with area-preserving diffeomorphisms

-\begin{proof} As explained by Siegelmann, the analog shift map is capable of simulating, in polynomial time, a given polynomial-time Turing machine with polynomial advice.
-Let us first recall how this is done to make suitable changes and obtain globally injective dynamics.
+\begin{proof} Following \cite{Sig2}, we recall how the analog shift map is capable of simulating, in polynomial time, a given polynomial-time Turing machine with polynomial advice.
+This will help us understand the technical adaptions that we need to do to obtain partly injective dynamics, which is key to obtaining a map $F$ that is injective.